 About Home Automation System Project Parts

-An IoT system is build up with some basic components.
+An IoT system is built up with some basic components.
 The components are sensors, actuators, embedded systems, networks, user interfaces, and data storage.

 In this project, two types of sensors are used.
 The first one is an LDR or light-dependent resistor to sense the intensity of light.
 The second one is DHT11 to sense temperature and humidity.

-The output pins are connected to the relays are used as actuators.
-Electrical loads like lights, fans are connected to contacts of the relays.
+The output pins are connected to the relays and are used as actuators.
+Electrical loads like lights and fans are connected to contacts of the relays.
 These relays are controlled by remote through a mobile app.

 For communication, the Cayenne platform supports MQTT or Message Queue Telemetry Transport protocol.
 This protocol is a lightweight messaging protocol for use of IP protocol.
 It is designed for low-power and low bandwidth devices.

 Cayenne’s platform is very simple to use.
-This saves time and effort for programming the user interface.
+This saves time and effort in programming the user interface.